 - If you do not check all these boxes, you should probably not yet be originating new shapes and sequences.

 How to create original sequences

 Improv and play have led me to most of my original sequences.
 But I know a lot of people out there want a FORMULA.
 What STEPS can you follow to achieve the creation of an original sequence?!

 I don’t have a perfect formula for you but I can offer one method that works quite well for me.
 If you have enough tail to work on wraps on the floor, that’s one way to increase safety.

 - Start with a wrap you know well.

 - Partway through, interrupt yourself.
 Look at your wraps.

 - Scan for potential risks and identify your safety points.

-- Do something weird — reach an arm under a leg, flip through a space between the fabrics, do an outside hook, put your tail in an unexpected place, etc.
+- Do something weird — reach an arm under a leg, pass through a space between the fabrics, do an outside hook, put your tail in an unexpected place, etc.

 This is more or less how Anna Cicone, LA-based instructor, sequence designer, photographer, and contributor to Aerial Silks Online approaches sequence design.
 She says: